-A new report released by Orange County Superintendent of Schools Dr. Al Mijares shows OCDE’s progress toward meeting its long-range strategic goals.
+Orange County Superintendent Dr. Al Mijares has released a new report outlining OCDE’s progress toward its strategic goals.

-It’s called “Measuring Up: Strategic Priorities and Key Performance Indicators 2017-18,” and it can be accessed clicking on the link or the graphic below.
+“Measuring Up: Strategic Priorities and Key Performance Indicators” can be accessed in the publications section of the OCDE website, or by clicking on the graphic below.

-In 2014, OCDE introduced a new Strategic Plan in support of the vision that “Orange County students will lead the nation in college and career readiness and success.”
-That roadmap, which was refreshed in 2016, features eight strategic priorities, along with desired outcomes and key performance indicators.
+Five years ago, the Orange County Department of Education unveiled its ambitious vision that “Orange County students will lead the nation in college and career readiness and success.”
+Along with that vision, the department developed a multi-year plan comprising eight strategic priorities, each accompanied by desired outcomes and key performance indicators.

-To learn more about OCDE’s Strategic Plan and core priorities, visit the department’s website.
+To learn more about OCDE’s Strategic Plan and mission, visit the department’s website.